Family Values in Children

 Empathy is the ability to put oneself in other’s shoes.
 In our current day and age, people are unable to feel empathy towards others.
 Lake of understanding can lead to an inability to accept differences and, consequently, adjustment issues in the future.
 Teaching your child empathy requires many changes in interaction patterns between parents and children.
 In many cases, it may require adjustment in the parents themselves.
 If you are unsure of how to teach your kids empathy, you can book an appointment with children’s therapist.
-With a focus on behavior modification, a therapist can help you model empathetic behavior for your children.
+With a focus on behavior modification, a therapist near me can help you model empathetic behavior for your children.

 Rituals and tradition